A Complete overhaul

 Birst is deliberately icon-heavy.
 That was a design philosophy my manager instilled early in my career at the company and one I saw prove itself over 12 years.
 Each feature carries an icon that gives it a distinct visual identity and hints at what the feature does.
 This is especially important for less technical users, where the industry-standard names for BI features can be intimidating and unwelcoming.
 An icon lowers the barrier to entry by giving users a visual cue before they read a label.

 Icon design was a weekly practice on the Birst design team.
-Every new feature required at least four icon options before we landed on the final choice, and design critiques were a key part of the process.
+Every new feature required at least four icon options before we landed on the final choice after tweaks, and design critiques were a key part of the process.
 I redesigned over 200 icons across the toolbars, navigation, product menus, and product-specific surfaces.

 Infor provided some baseline rules on icon design, including line thickness and corner radius, but the guidance was limited and left significant room for interpretation.
 Birst used a larger icon size than Infor's standards, which meant many icons needed to be simplified when adopted from the Infor library.
 Since icons carry a lot of meaning in a small surface, reducing complexity while preserving intent was a real challenge.
 Some icons had to be conceptually rethought when simplified.